Cornwall Minerals Railway: The tramways converted to a railway

-The Cornwall Minerals Railway (now omitting the reference to a harbour) obtained authorisation by the Cornwall Minerals Railway Act 1873 (36 & 37 Vict. c. clxii) to acquire and improve the Treffry Tramways, and to build new railways to connect St Dennis (then called 'Bodmin Road Junction') and Molinnis; and to acquire the Newquay and Cornwall Junction Railway and to build a line between its northern end at Nanpean (Drinnick Mill) and Hendra.
+The 'Cornwall Minerals Railway' (now omitting the reference to a harbour) obtained authorisation by the Cornwall Minerals Railway Act 1873 (36 & 37 Vict. c. clxii) to acquire and improve the Treffry Tramways, and to build new railways to connect St Dennis (then called 'Bodmin Road Junction') and Molinnis; and to acquire the Newquay and Cornwall Junction Railway and to build a line between its northern end at Nanpean (Drinnick Mill) and Hendra.
 Moreover, a new line connecting St Blazey (near Par) and Fowey Harbour was to be built, with jetties and wharves there, and improvements to the quays at Newquay.
 There were also to be three short extensions elsewhere, to Carbis, to Melangoose Mill and to Treamble.

 This was a massive project; the improvements to Treffry's line involved a new alignment 21/2 m (4 km) long in the Luxulyan Valley, which was difficult terrain for railways: the Carmears incline was to be by-passed.
 Toldish Tunnel and the Treffry and Trenance Viaducts were unsuitable and they too needed to be by-passed; and numerous level crossings of roads needed to be replaced by bridges.
 The line to Fowey involved a new tunnel at Pinnock, 1,173 yd in length, and by far the longest tunnel in Cornwall.

 The conversion to locomotive operation required the acquisition not merely of the locomotives, but also of new rolling stock, and the provision of goods station accommodation and maintenance facilities, and of a proper signalling system.
 The CMR built a half-roundhouse at St Blazey (then called Par) to house the large fleet of 18 locomotives; they were intended to be used in pairs, bunker to bunker, and the roundhouse was designed to accommodate them in pairs.

-The Newquay and Cornwall Junction Railway was authorised to be transferred to the CMR by the Cornwall Minerals Railway Act 1873 (36 & 37 Vict. c. clxii), and the CMR worked that line from June 1874, although the actual formal transfer did not take place until 1884.
+The Newquay and Cornwall Junction Railway was authorised to be transferred to the CMR by the Cornwall Minerals Railway Act 1873, and the CMR worked that line from June 1874, although the actual formal transfer did not take place until 1884.